appwrite/rfc/024-file-tokens.md

 We need to introduce new collection to save tokens.

-**tokens**
+**resourceTokens**
-  - bucketId - String
+  - resourceId - String
-  - fileId - String
+  - resourceInternalId - String
+  - resourceType = String
   - secret - String
-  - permissions - array string
+  - secretHash - String (md5 hash of secret for query)
   - expiryDate - date time

+> Note: Resource ID / InternalId will need a structure to incorporate the parent resource as well.
+For example when resource is file we need both bucketId and fileId.
+We can use `:` as a separator to keep the resource Id in single field.
+So for the tokens for file the resource Id will be `bucketId:fileId` and similarly for a document it will be `databaseId:collectionId:documentId`

 We will also need a token validator, that will validate that the token is not expired and has access to the resources.